Aleksandaar/velocity-code/README.md

 ### Showcase code is consisted of: ###

 <ol>
+<li>Streaming App - A fraction of a user streaming app, generating user content and streaming it to the live watchers</li>
 <li>Group Event - Represents a usage of API, creating needed model, controller, and working with TDD approach</li>
-<li>Streaming App - A fraction of a user streaming app, generating user content and streaming it to the live watchers</li>
 <li>Additional examples - Additional examples of models and their specs in Rails</li>
 <li>Rails and Angular - Small fraction of Rails and Angular app</li>
 </ol>

+# Streaming app #

+Description:

+> This is a live stream app which allows user to live stream video from their mobile phones to their followers who can watch their live broadcast on a web-page (like watching live news).

 # Group Event app #

-Assumptions and initial set-up of the app:
+Description of the part of the app:

 > A group event will be created by an user.
 The group event should run for a whole number of days e.g..
 30 or 60.
 There should be attributes to set and update the start, end or duration of the event (and calculate the other value).
 The event also has a name, description (which supports formatting) and location.
 The event should be draft or published.
 To publish all of the fields are required, it can be saved with only a subset of fields before it’s published.
 When the event is deleted/remove it should be kept in the database and marked as such.

 Code sample consists of:

 > An AR model, spec and migration for a GroupEvent that meets the needs of the description above.
 The api controller and spec to support JSON request/responses to manage these GroupEvents.
 For this purposes auth is ignored.
 The example is showing building the API without the `jbuilder`.

-# Streaming app #

-Description:

-> The app is used for making it possible for users to stream videos from their mobile devices and show them to other users on the web-site and their followers.

 # Additional examples #